Famine in Sudan (2024–present): Famine confirmation

-On 19 February 2025, the United Nations confirmed a state of famine in the Zamzam, Abu Shouk and Al Salam IDP camps in North Darfur, as well as in two locations in the Western Nuba Mountains.
+By February 2025, the United Nations confirmed a state of famine in the Zamzam, Abu Shouk and Al Salam IDP camps in North Darfur, as well as in two locations in the Western Nuba Mountains, with over 600,000 people at risk of starvation.
+The World Food Programme (WFP) reported that 80% of emergency food kitchens had shut down due to U.S. aid cuts.
+In North Darfur, MSF and WFP suspended operations at Zamzam camp, which housed around 500,000 people.

+In April 2025, the famine in Sudan had severely affected nearly 25 million people – about half of the country's population.
+Since the war began, conflict-driven inflation has pushed food prices up by as much as 300% in some regions, worsening already dire living conditions.
+The rising costs and shortages forced the closure of community kitchens, and some people were left to survive on animal fodder.
+By May, famine had been confirmed in at least ten areas, with many more on the brink.
+Nearly four million children under five were acutely malnourished, including more than 770,000 at high risk of death without treatment.
+Malnutrition left countless children dangerously weak; a severely malnourished child is about twelve times more likely to die from diseases such as diarrhoea and cholera.

+By September 2025, seventeen areas in Sudan were experiencing famine or faced an imminent risk of it, mainly in Darfur and the Kordofan regions.

 On 25 October 2025, the BBC reported on Jebel Marra, the last area in Sudan controlled by the Sudan Liberation Army Abdulwahid (SLA-AW) faction.
 Having remained neutral during the national crisis, it is comparatively fertile and productive and could help ease the famine.
 However, because of fighting and insecurity, the area remains closed and its products cannot reach markets.

 In November 2025 the IPC reported "fragile improvements" in overall food security driven in part by conflict stabilization in Khartoum, Gezira and Sennar states.
 However, its Famine Review Committee reported with "reasonable evidence" that Al-Fashir and Kadugli were in IPC5 famine conditions.
 Dilling reportedly experienced the same conditions as Kadugli, but a lack of data prevented the IPC from declaring a famine in Dilling.
 The IPC also said that 20 other areas in Darfur and Kordofan faced the threat of famine.
 According to the report, about 375,000 people were experiencing a famine in Darfur and Kordofan as of September and another 6.3 million people across Sudan face extreme levels of hunger.